 \end{proposition} \proof See Appendix \ref{app:proof_prop_revenue_equivalence_new}. \endproof

-The revenue equivalence in Proposition \ref{prop:revenue_equivalence_new} implies that different mechanisms characterized by different allocation rules $\alpha$ result in equivalent expected costs of the principal up to a constant for each time horizon $\tau\in\mathbb{T}$.
-The following proposition shows the uniqueness of the state-independent payment rule $\rho$ for each threshold function $\eta$.
+Proposition \ref{prop:revenue_equivalence_new} implies that different DIC mechanisms with the same allocation rule result in equivalent expected sum of payments paid by the principal up to a constant for any time horizon $\tau\in\mathbb{T}_{t}$ given any $t\in\mathbb{T}$.
+The following corollary shows the uniqueness of the state-independent payment rule $\rho$ for any given threshold function $\eta$.